codebot/middleware_olympics/README.md

 sudo apt remove rustc
 ```

-Now, install rust using its official installer:
+Now, install the latest rust using its official installer:
 ```
 mkdir -p ~/olympics/rust
 cd ~/olympics/rust
 wget https://sh.rustup.rs -O ./rustup-init chmod +x ./rustup-init
 ./rustup-init
+rustup install nightly
 ```

 Now if you close the current shell and open a new one, this should work: